realeesh17/Security-101/README.md

 # 🚀 Cybersecurity for Beginners – a curriculum

 In this rapidly changing age of AI technology adoption, it is even more critical to understand how to secure IT systems.
-This course is designed to teach you fundamental cyber security concepts to kick-start your security learning.
-It is vendor agnostic and is divided into small lessons that should take around 30-60 mins to complete.
-Each lesson has a small quiz and links to further reading if you want to dive into the topic a bit more.
+This course is designed to teach you fundamental cybersecurity concepts to kick-start your security learning.
+It is vendor-agnostic and is divided into small lessons that should take around 30-60 minutes to complete.
+Each lesson includes a small quiz and links to further reading if you want to dive deeper into the topic.

 ![Cybersecurity for Beginners](images/banner.jpg)